Owner

 Valshonda is very excited about having the opportunity to bring her experience, passion and dedication for excellence to the team at APMH.
 She enjoys helping patients of all ages find strategies to cope with daily living.

-Outside of work, Valshonda is a mother of 3 teenage boys with an upcoming 2025 graduate.
+Outside of work, Valshonda is a mother of 3 teenage boys .
 They enjoy vacations, outings and gatherings with family and friends.
 In her free time, Valshonda like to listen to audio books, do puzzles, or spend time entertaining kids that may need a little more attention at times.

 She lives daily by the words, “Be Good to People.
 You will be remembered more for your kindness than any level of success you could possibly attain.”